 High Fidelity:

-The pieces were 3D printed in white PLA for accessibility and to match Apple’s branding.
+These elements were printed in white PLA to match Apple’s

 Final Design: